Robyn Doolittle

 Robyn Doolittle (born 13 September 1984) is a Canadian investigative reporter for The Globe and Mail.

-At the Toronto Star, she gained notoriety for coverage of Toronto mayor Rob Ford's political and personal life, which led to her authoring the biography Crazy Town: The Rob Ford Story (2014).
+At the Toronto Star, she became well known for covering Toronto mayor Rob Ford's political and personal life, which led to her authoring the biography Crazy Town: The Rob Ford Story (2014).
 At The Globe, her focus has been on sexual assault cases deemed "unfounded" by police in Canada.

 Early life and education

 Doolittle was born in 1984 in Sarnia, Ontario, and grew up in Forest, Ontario, where her mother worked in human resources and her father worked for Eaton's building window displays.
 As a high school student, Doolittle was actively involved in numerous extracurricular activities and wrote a column for the Sarnia Observer.
 Though she originally intended to study theatre, Doolittle has traced her desire to work in journalism from an experience at her high school prom where she felt that the police unfairly profiled her First Nations boyfriend.

 Doolittle was accepted into Ryerson University's journalism program in 2002, and from 2006 to 2007 she served as editor-in-chief of The Eyeopener, one of Ryerson's two weekly student newspapers.
 While editor-in-chief, she clashed with a professor who cut the newspaper's staff and ran a headline attacking the professor.